JefferyLiu6/RiskOS/docs/02-panel.md

 ## 2. The observation-cohort design

-This is the part most portfolio projects get wrong, so be ready to explain it.
+This is the design decision everything downstream rests on, so it is stated in full.

 The naive approach is one row per loan: features at origination, label = "did it ever default".
 That's wrong for three reasons — it can't express *when*, it